 L1 Visa Fees

-Asylum Program Fee: $600 (Standard) / $300 (Small Employers)
+Asylum Program Fee: $600 (standard) / $300 (small employers)

-Detection and Fraud Prevention Fee: $500
+Fraud Prevention and Detection Fee: $500

 L1 Visa Application Process

-Step 1: Hiring and consulting with an immigration lawyer
+Step 1: Consult with an immigration lawyer

-Step 2: Gathering of relevant documents
+Step 2: Gather the supporting documents

 L-1 Blanket Petitions